Working in the Blue Light Sector

 11. Rescue Equipment:

-Hardware such as hydraulic rescue tools (e.g., Jaws of Life), ropes, stretchers, and powered ventilation fans used by fire services during rescues.
+Specialized hardware such as hydraulic rescue tools (e.g., Jaws of Life), ropes, stretchers, and powered ventilation fans are essential assets used during rescue operations, enabling responders to save lives in difficult environments.

 13. Automated External Defibrillators (AEDs):